-In summary, the available data for EDTMP-H/Na are sufficient to allow a substantiated evaluation of the carcinogenic potential of that EDTMP-Na.
+In summary, the available data for EDTMP-H/-Na are sufficient to allow a substantiated evaluation of their carcinogenic potential.
 The criteria mentioned in section 3.6.2.
-(CLP Regulation) are fulfilled to conclude a sufficient evidence of carcinogenicity for EDTMP-Na in animals.
-The carcinogenic potential of EDTMP for the oral route of exposure was demonstrated in male and female Sprague-Dawley rats, in a well conducted life-time carcinogenicity study.
+(CLP Regulation) are fulfilled to conclude a sufficient evidence of carcinogenicity for EDTMP-H/-Na (Carc.
+1B classification) and thus EDTMP-CaNa in animals.
+The carcinogenic potential of EDTMP-H/-Na for the oral route of exposure was demonstrated in male and female Sprague-Dawley rats in a well conducted life-time carcinogenicity study.
 Osteosarcomas occurred to an unusual high degree with regard to incidence, site, type of tumour, and at an early time of onset.

-Several factors were considered to assess the overall concern of EDTMP-Na to induce osteosarcoma in humans.
-In conclusion, based on these considerations, weight was added to the likelihood that EDTMP-Na also poses a carcinogenic hazard in humans and that available information is not considered sufficient to downgrade classification from Category 1B to Category 2.
+Several factors were considered to assess the overall concern of EDTMP-H/-Na and thus EDTMP-CaNa to induce osteosarcoma in humans.
+In conclusion, based on these considerations weight was added to the likelihood that substance also poses a carcinogenic hazard in humans and that available information is not considered sufficient to downgrade classification from Category 1B to Category 2.
 The fact that osteosarcomas are malignant tumours that occur in humans, that no confounding effects of excessive toxicity were identified and that the underlying mechanistic elements were not identified was also considered.
 In conclusion, these tumours are considered relevant for humans.